Barrier-Free Accessibility How-To

 It’s Easy: How to Become a Registered BeneficiaryIn the following paragraphs, you can find information on how to apply for an official notification confirming your status as a registered beneficiary under the Disabled Persons Employment Act.
-Below, you can also find out more about the advantages this offers.

 You have to meet several criteria to be eligible to apply for registered beneficiary status with the appropriate provincial office of the Sozialministeriumservice.
 You need to have a degree of disability of at least 50% and provide the following documents:

 Certificate of citizenship, personal identity card, or passport

 Proof of refugee status or residence permit including proof that the validity period has not expired yet

 Medical documents (medical certificates that document your health status)